ansipes/mejo-187/content/project/two.md

 [Example I](http://madelinekraft.com/mejo187_project2/index.html)

 Here is an example of good student work.
-It is an impressive site, but it uses Bootstrap and jQuery.
-The goal here is to feel knowledgeable about every line of code you write.
+It is an impressive site, but it uses Bootstrap and jQuery, which we will not use.

 [Example II](http://www.madisonwalls.org/project2/index.html)

+If you see something that you want to emulate, do a quick Google search on how to do it.
+You might find a tutorial for exactly that!
+If you can't find anything, message me or schedule office hours, and I will show you how.

 ## Rubric

+### Checklist

+At minimum the HTML/CSS files you need are:

+- Home Page
+- Inside Page 1
+- Inside Page 2
+- Inside Page 3
+- Credits Page
+- Stylesheet

 ### Wireframe and Prototype (10pts)